dcomas/novela-hugo/content/post/2017-04-28-understanding-the-gatsby-lifecycle.md

 ---
-title: Building the new Hopper.com
+title: Understanding the Gatsby lifecycle in depth
-date: 2019-04-29
+date: 2017-04-28
-hero: /images/hero-11.jpg
+hero: /images/hero-2.jpg
-excerpt: Creating a new website for Hopper, one of the top 4 most downloaded travel apps in the U.S, along with Uber, Lyft.
+excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 timeToRead: 4
 authors:
-  - Dennis Brotzky
+  - Diego Comas

 ---